delta750/coreui/src/cui/docs/src/components/tutorial.md

 Thats it!
 At this point you have create a very simple hello world component.
 Things to note, there are many different ways to create jQuery components, this tutorial is only going to show you one particular way.
 It is highly recommended that you do some research on what method to us based on the type of plugin/component being built.

 Now to test our new component and jQuery plugin, we should generate a test page.
 It is recommended that all components have a test page that accompanys them.
 A component can have as many test files as needed and they should all be specified in the `tests` folder right inside of the component directory.
-To get started create a `index.html` file inside our components `test` directory.
-But when we create this test, we could really be testing using the compiled CUI resources.
-To bootstrap your test page, take a copy of the base template file from `src/cui/templates/base-test.html`.
-This template will take care of all your pathing issues as long as the test page is being created inside of the component test folder.
+To get started create a `index.html` file inside our components `tests` directory.
+But, when we create this test, we could really be testing using the compiled CUI resources.
+To bootstrap your test page, take a copy of the base test template file from `src/cui/templates/base-test.html`.
+This template will take care of all your pathing issues as long as your test pages are inside of the component tests folder.
 Once copied, add the following code to the body section of the HTML right before the Core UI (`main.js`) script tag.

 ```html
 <!-- File: src/project/components/helloWorld/tests/helloWorld.html -->